Acerx-AMJ/Sandbox-2D/README.md

 ## Contributing

-Feel free to fork, create PRs or issues.
+Feel free to fork and create PRs or issues.
+Please read [contribution guidelines](CONTRIBUTING.md) before doing so.
 1. Fork the repository.
 2. Create a new branch (don't use the braces):
 ```bash